sflems/led-board-manager/README.md

 ## Installation
 #### From the `/home/user` directory:
 ###### (or the same location as your `nhl-led-scoreboard` directory)

-__Be sure to back up any previous configurations before use!!!__
-The original files are overwritten and saved as `config.json.webgui.bak` and `config.schema.json.webgui.bak` in the `nhl-led-scoreboard/config/bak` subdirectory.
+__Be sure to back up any previous configurations before use!!!__ The original files are overwritten and saved as `config.json.webgui.bak` and `config.schema.json.webgui.bak` in the `nhl-led-scoreboard/config/bak` subdirectory.

 ```
 git clone --recursive https://github.com/sflems/nhl-led-scoreboard-webgui.git
 cd nhl-led-scoreboard-webgui
-chmod +x install.sh
 ./install.sh
 ```
 If all is working, you should then be able to access the app @ `YOUR_IP:9002` in the browser.